JoshuaCarter/Vanguard-40k/Readme.md

 - As much as possible, stick to the 40k core rules and codecies.
 This means that time and money invested into **Vanguard** also carries over into regular 40k.

-- Avoid restricting what models and wargear a player can use, even in very small games.
+- Don't add restrictions to what models and wargear a player can use; allow for an interesting variety, even in very small games.
 New models should mean new opportunities.

 - Support very small games.
 This keeps the barrier to entry much lower than normal.